Celine Dion singles discography

 In 1998, Dion released another French-language album, S'il suffisait d'aimer, and her first English-language holiday album, These Are Special Times.
-The latter featured "I'm Your Angel", a duet with R. Kelly, which became Dion's fourth Billboard Hot 100 number-one and her fourth million-selling platinum single in the US.
+The latter included "I'm Your Angel", a duet with R. Kelly, which became Dion's fourth Billboard Hot 100 number one and her fourth million-selling platinum single in the US.
 Released in 1999, All the Way...
 A Decade of Song included the successful lead single "That's the Way It Is", which reached number six on the Billboard Hot 100.
-After a two-year hiatus, Dion appeared on Garou's single, "Sous le vent".
-This duet reached number one in Francophone countries, and was certified diamond in France.
-In 2002, Dion released the album A New Day Has Come.
-The first single was the title track, which peaked at number twenty-two on the Billboard Hot 100 and spent twenty-one consecutive weeks at number one on the Billboard Hot Adult Contemporary Tracks, breaking the record for the longest span at the top.
-The previous record holder was Dion's own "Because You Loved Me", which lasted nineteen weeks at number one.
+After a two-year hiatus, Dion appeared on Garou's single "Sous le vent", which reached number one in Francophone countries and was certified diamond in France.
+In 2002, Dion released A New Day Has Come.
+The first single, the title track, peaked at number twenty-two on the Billboard Hot 100 and spent 21 consecutive weeks at number one on the Billboard Hot Adult Contemporary Tracks, breaking the record for the longest run at the top.
+The previous record holder was Dion's own "Because You Loved Me", which spent 19 weeks at number one.
 Dion has logged 87 weeks atop the Hot Adult Contemporary Tracks chart, the most for any artist.
-She has also tallied the most AC number ones – eleven – by a female artist.
-In 2007, the single "Taking Chances" gave Dion ownership of the most top ten hits on the Hot Adult Contemporary Tracks chart, with twenty-one during the 1990s and 2000s.
-Dion also boasts the most AC entries (43) and most number ones among all artists since her arrival.
+She has also achieved the most AC number ones—11—by a female artist.
+In 2007, the single "Taking Chances" gave Dion the record for the most top ten hits on the Hot Adult Contemporary Tracks chart, with 21 during the 1990s and 2000s.
+Dion also holds the record for the most AC entries (43) and the most number ones among all artists since her debut.
 Dion's latest entry on the US Adult Contemporary chart is "Imperfections", from her 2019 album Courage.